Originally posted May 11, 2012:

 In the river just below the surface of the water next to the River Pump Forebay there are 4 “coffin houses” where the water can flow into the pump forebay.
 From there it is pumped up to the lake.
 The 4 coffin houses (which get their name because they are rectangular shaped boxes that put you in mind of coffins) are mounted on one large concrete slab.
 The Power Plant Men were setting everything up so that they could drill holes in the concrete slab which was about 4 feet under water.

 Why were they drilling holes in the concrete slab? (you might wonder).
-According to the EPA, it was required that the Electric Company continuously monitor the temperature of the water in the river at the point where the water enters the intake into the forebay area (As if the electric company was somehow going to be able to change the temperature of the water).
-So they were mounting a thermometer out in the middle on the concrete slab at the bottom of the river.
+According to the EPA, it was required that the Electric Company continuously monitor the temperature of the water in the river at the point where the water enters the intake into the forebay area (As if the electric company was somehow going to be able to change the temperature of the water by pumping water out of the river).
+So they were mounting a thermometer out in the middle of the river on the concrete slab at the bottom of the river.

 Of course, they had to take time out for cookouts and swimming in the river.
 Fortunately there were no Power Plant Women down there at the time, because when it came time for lunch, a group of men in nothing but their skivvies would take a dip in the river.